Barre to Start

 - Side effects include increased confidence, a sharper mind, and a lean body

 Megan Leith, Owner / Head Barretender / Barre Instructor

 Megan opened Barretend so that women can come together to share their passions.
-She wants to create a community where women to feel supported at whatever stage of life they’re in.
-Classes that welcome anyone and fit in our busy schedules.
+She wants to create a community where women feel supported at whatever stage of life they’re in.
+Classes that welcome anyone and fit our busy schedules.

 Megan began doing barre as a means to offset running.
 She was not flexible.
 She wanted to incorporate some stretching and light weight training into her routine.
 And barre was the solution.
 Today, she feels stronger, but still has her days.
 Barretend isn’t a place for perfection.
 It’s a place where you don’t have to fear your inability.
 Not everyone will have their leg up high.
 In fact, hers will probably be the lowest.

 Megan couldn’t have done this without her Dad.
 He is her inspiration.
 He taught her a lot about business and life.
 And Barretend wouldn’t be possible without him.
 She was so lucky to call him Dad and hopes he would be proud.
 Outside of Barretend, Megan loves to spend time with her husband and children.

 Erin Holmes / Barretender / Barre Instructor

 Erin is a mom of three, a church choir director, a vocal music teacher and an arbonne consultant.
 She received her bachelors in music education and has an extensive background in Ballet.
 Her passions include; heath and fitness, dance, singing and learning about people.
 In her free time, you might find Erin exploring the city, hiking, kayaking or performing.